-Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
-Under supervision of the college and the employer, the student combines classroom learning with work experience.
-Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
+Specific learning objectives guide the student through the paid work experience.
 The student is required to work for wages at least 20 hours per week in air conditioning, refrigeration or a related field.
 This course may be repeated if topics and learning outcomes vary.